-At Mission Heights Junior College, we are excited to move into the next phase of growth in the school, which is the introduction of BYOD in the school in 2017.
-This follows the introduction of Google Apps for Education to the school in 2014 and the Chromebook e-Pedagogy trial in 2016.
+At Mission Heights Junior College, we are excited to move into the next phase of growth in the school, which is the introduction of STEM (Science, Technology, Engineering and Mathematics) in the school in 2018.
+This follows the introduction of Google Apps for Education to the school in 2014, the Chromebook e-Pedagogy trial in 2016 and CYOD in 2017.

 Below is some pertinent information for parents and students.
 This information will be updated from time to time.

 Our only requirements are that the device must have a keyboard for typing, have a minimum screen size of 9.7 inches and have a battery life of at least 6 hours.
 We are brand agnostic and do not recommend any brand over another.

 It is advantageous for students to have a Mac or Windows laptop which has a USB-A port due to the frequent use of software related to programming of digital microcontrollers.
 Chromebooks and iPads can be used but will have limitations when it comes to this.
 These students will be supported by the use of NUCs in the central whanau.

 Parents are free to make their own choice regarding a specific device, supplier, insurance, after sales service and maintenance of the device.
 Examples of such suppliers are PB Tech, Noel Leeming or Harvey Norman.